STARS4ALL/TESS-IDA-TOOLS/doc/get-tess-ida.md

-# get-tess-ida
+# get-tess-ida.py
-Get TESS-W IDA monthly files from NextCloud server
+Script to download TESS-W IDA monthly files from NextCloud server.

 # Instalation and dependencies

-There are two versions of this tool, the simples one is a self contained script called ***get-tess-ida.py***) which just downloads the data files.
-The other one is a full package, bundled other analysis tools (*being developed at the moment*).
-For both versions, it is ***highly recommended*** to create a virtual environment and activate is:
+It is ***highly recommended*** to create a virtual environment and activate it:

 ```bash
 python3 -m venv .venv